jobrunr/website/README.md

 If you see a typo, do not hesitate to create a pull request.

+## How to run locally
+hugo server -D

 #### How to get scss working in Hugo